 At Fendi, Tonal Layering Gets An Upgrade

 Silvia Venturini Fendi’s latest menswear offering spoke—perhaps more so than any other menswear collection this season—directly to what we are expecting out of clothes right now.
-Comfort remained front of mind, courtesy of louche pajama dressing, silk quilted trousers, and a soft ,cream cashmere set of dungarees, but transitional pieces for easing back into ‘real-life’ featured too: wrapped puffer coats, satin suiting, elegant lug-soled brogues.
+Comfort remained front of mind, courtesy of louche pyjama dressing, silk quilted trousers, and a soft, cream, cashmere set of dungarees, but transitional pieces for easing back into ‘real-life’ featured too: wrapped puffer coats, satin suiting, elegant lug-soled brogues.
 An unexpected collaboration with Noel Fielding—the British artist and comedian—was a highlight, Fielding’s signature avant-garde scribbles printed on cocoon coats and shrunken knitted vests.
 The styling trick we’re stealing?
-Tonal layers, from beige-tinted sunglasses through to caramel silk shirts, brown patent leather loafers, and lashings of gold jewelry.
+Tonal layers, from beige-tinted sunglasses through to caramel silk shirts, brown patent leather loafers, and lashings of gold jewellery.
 It’s the simplest way to make ‘dressed down’ feel polished.

 At Jil Sander, Don’t Forget The Finishing Touches